Skip to content

 • as an ingredient in nasal sprays to reduce dryness

 There are many other areas in which hyaluronic acid is used.
-One area of research, for example, is the use of hyaluronic acid as a “carrier” molecule for cancer drugs.
-It has been shown that some tumors express excessive levels of the CD44 receptor.
-Hyaluronic acid can bind to this receptor, making it an interesting molecule to develop targeted therapeutic approaches.
+One area of research, for example, is the use of hyaluronic acid as a "carrier" molecule for cancer drugs.
+It has been shown that some tumors express the CD44 receptor excessively.
+Hyaluronic acid can bind to this receptor, which makes it an interesting molecule for developing targeted therapeutic approaches.

 Did you know?

-The hyaluronic acid is a very versatile molecule that plays an important role in aging research.
-It is likely to have a positive impact on some of the Hallmarks of Aging .
-This is one of the reasons why we also use hyaluronic acid in our innovative MoleQlar ONE set effective ingredient.
+The hyaluronic acid is a very versatile molecule that plays an important role in age research.
+It probably affects positive on some of the Hallmarks of Aging out of.
+This is one of the reasons why we in our innovative MoleQlar ONE also rely on hyaluronic acid as an effective ingredient.

 How do we absorb hyaluronic acid?

-Hyaluron is – as mentioned before – a fairly large molecule.
-Too big to be completely absorbed by our intestines.
-For this reason, it has long been assumed that substituting hyaluronic acid by swallowing has no effect; after all, the molecule is broken down into smaller pieces in our intestines.
+As mentioned before, hyaluronic acid is a fairly large molecule.
+Too large to be completely absorbed by our intestines.
+For this reason, it has long been assumed that substituting hyaluronic acid by swallowing it would not help, as the molecule is broken down into smaller pieces in our intestines.

-However, this assumption could be refuted.
-Hyaluronic acid is broken down into smaller fragments in our intestines.
+However, this assumption has been refuted.
+Hyaluron is indeed broken down into smaller fragments in our intestines.
 However, these fragments find their way into our connective tissue and activate the same signaling pathways as hyaluronic acid.
-In addition, high molecular weight hyaluronic acid is absorbed as a complete molecule via our lymphatic system.
+In addition, high-molecular hyaluronic acid is absorbed as a complete molecule via our lymphatic system.
 The results of several studies were compiled in a larger review.
-Some results emerged here.
-First, the researchers found that after taking high-molecular hyaluronic acid daily for at least four weeks, wrinkles were reduced and skin moisture improved.
-What's even more exciting is that a study showed that orally ingested high-molecular hyaluronic acid is stored in the connective tissue.
+This revealed a number of results.
+Firstly, the researchers found that after at least four weeks of daily intake of high-molecular hyaluronic acid, wrinkles were reduced and skin moisture improved.
+Even more exciting is that one study showed that orally ingested high-molecular hyaluronic acid is deposited in the connective tissue.

-In a study 60 patients with osteoarthritis of the knee were given 200 mg hyaluronic acid orally for 12 months.
-The other group received cornstarch.
-Both groups received a comparable sports program.
-After 12 months, the hyaluronic group benefited.
+In one study 60 patients with osteoarthritis of the knee were given 200mg of hyaluronic acid orally for 12 months.
+The other group received corn starch.
+Both groups were given a similar exercise program.
+After 12 months, the hyaluronic acid group benefited.
 It showed a greater reduction in pain, with those under 70 years of age particularly benefiting from daily intake.

 Hyaluron typically has a very viscous consistency in skin care products.